 - 1. Remove the protective coating from the bore and outside of bush, and bore of hub.
 After ensuring that the mating tapered surfaces are completely clean and free from oil or dirt, insert bush in hub so that holes line up. - 2.
 Sparingly oil thread and point of grub screws, or thread and under head of cap screws.
-Place screws loosely in holes threaded in hub, shown thus 2 in diagram.
+Place screws loosely in holes threaded in hub, shown thus ⊙ in Figure 2.6.